MSDN-WhiteKnight/CilTools/docfx_project/articles/cilview-manual.md

 ![CilView main window](../images/cilview.png)

-To view detailed information about CIL instruction, right-click on the instruction opcode in formatted view and choose **Instruction information** menu item.
+To view detailed information about CIL instruction, double-click on the instruction opcode in formatted view.
 The displayed dialog box will provide information such as opcode and operand sizes and raw instruction bytes hexadecimal code.

 ## View the resulting CIL for C#/VB sources